 This is easily done in Chocobo races with a LV.
 45 Golden Chocobo (or by using a maxed out Silver Chocobo, I have heard this works too), this is for winning 10,000 coins, however you must be holding these 10,000 coins at once for the achievement/trophy to unlock.

-Chocobo Races are easy as all you have to do is hold / and hold / when you have a good enough amount of boost, you can stick on the easier ones (ones that are 600M in length), and have the setting Lead the Pack on as it seemed to win me the most races, the Golden Chocobo must be first out of your Paradigm pack in order to select him for these races, there is an in-game tutorial if you need any further explanation, I didn’t actually use this though, it was very similar to Final Fantasy VII’s Chocobo Racing if anyone is familiar with that.
+Chocobo Races are easy as all you have to do is hold :rb: / :r1: and hold :a: / :psx: when you have a good enough amount of boost, you can stick on the easier ones (ones that are 600M in length), and have the setting Lead the Pack on as it seemed to win me the most races, the Golden Chocobo must be first out of your Paradigm pack in order to select him for these races, there is an in-game tutorial if you need any further explanation, I didn’t actually use this though, it was very similar to Final Fantasy VII’s Chocobo Racing if anyone is familiar with that.

 Then you can also do this in slots, but I find it very luck based, make sure to talk to the girl next to the slot machine and make sure she says “Summer Day”, this means you have most chance in winning, 99% for auto-play and 120% for manual play, you do need to use the slots for the Lucky Coin fragment, which is complete luck in a way as it’s a random drop, I would use a save and quit method if you do it this way, such as if you have an unlucky go at the slots, you would have saved before hand, and you can quit out, but this will enable you to keep your coins in order to try again, see, you don’t want to be losing your earnings or this will take you all the longer to obtain this achievement/trophy, for example, if you brought 10,000 coins, you will need to finish with 20,000 coins to earn this achievement/trophy, this is maybe why it is much easier to do in Chocobo Racing as the only thing you are spending there is RP which is pretty much the Chocobo’s Lifetime of racing, but don’t worry, once they retire, you can re-enter them again if needed.